phillip-kruger/phillip-kruger.github.io/_posts/2017-12-24-hollowjars_deploymentscanner_and_why_wildflyswarm_is_cool.md

     </dependencies>
 ```

-I could not get filter resource to work using the run target.
-Seems like the plugin use the original source file before filter.
 I always use filtering when including HTML files that
-reference [webjars](https://www.webjars.org/), so this did not work for me.
+reference [webjars](https://www.webjars.org/), but it seems like the plugin uses the original source file before filter applies, so I had to find an alternative.

 ```xml
     <plugin>